nextcloud/documentation/admin_manual/maintenance/backup.rst

 Backup
 ======

-To backup a Nextcloud installation there are four main things you need to retain:
+To backup a Nextcloud installation there are five main things you need to retain:

 #.
 The config folder
+#.
+The custom apps folder (only if you have custom apps installed)
 #.
 The data folder
 #.
 The theme folder
 #.
 The database